blackshibe/shobnode/docs/docs/index.md

     While it works without issues in production, there may be problems I am unaware of.<br/>
     If you have questions or issues, feel free to contact me on Discord (Black Shibe#4208)

-canim is a roblox-ts written library that allows you to have more control over your animations.
+canim is a roblox-ts library that allows you to have more control over your animations.

 ## Features